NoNameWasntTaken/BlowjobTrainer-NoNameWasntTaken-Fork/ChangeList-Hidden.md

 # Hidden Content — Explanation

-This companion log documents the Hidden Content feature not mentioned in 'CHANGELIST.txt.'
+This companion log documents the Hidden Content feature not mentioned in 'ChangeList.md.'
 Hidden content is an intentionally undocumented feature in the main document; it is described here instead, where it is the sole focus.

 On the "Help" tab, hovering over the version number and clicking 5 times in quick succession will toggle hidden content visibility.
 When hidden content is visible, all custom content - voice packs, background music, custom levels, and user profiles - can be designated as a hidden content item.
 All items set to hidden will be concealed if hidden content visibility is toggled to off - they will still exist in data, but they will not appear anywhere in menu selection.